ajavamind/A3DCamera/README.md

 I want to keep the GUI mostly for viewing 3D images and for showing brief information status or settings.
 Therefore key or mouse input will by preference determine the camera operation.

-The latest A3DCamera version uses a Shan Wan wireless Bluetooth mini game controller in its Android mode, specifically the [Q36 version](http://www.shanwan.com.hk/en/Q36XSP.html).
+The latest A3DCamera version 3.x uses a Shan Wan wireless Bluetooth mini game controller [Q36 version](http://www.shanwan.com.hk/en/Q36XSP.html) in its Switch Pro mode.
 With this controller's 15 keys many camera functions can be selected or adjusted.
-I those this version because it has a "wake-up" function to automatically reconnect when it disconnects if not used frequently.
+I picked this controller brand because it has a "wake-up" function to automatically reconnect when it disconnects when not used frequently enough.

 See the key diagram below.